nomadyus/udacity-deep-learning/README.md

 ### Installing Tensorflow in Jupyter
 Jupyter can install and use multiple kernels as environments to run Notebooks in.
 In your environment with Jupyter installed (either virtually or not), use the following commnad to install `ipykernel` to help create and manage kernels:
 ```
 python -m ipykernel install --user --name [VIRTUAL ENV NAME] --display-name [KERNEL NAME]
 ```
-Once the Notebooks are ran using Jupyter any installed kernels can be selected.
+Once the Notebooks process starts in Jupyter any installed kernel can be selected in the Jupyter environment.

+## Requirement
-This assignment uses Tensorflow version `1.3.0`.
+- This assignment uses Tensorflow version `1.3.0`.

 ## Running
 You can run any iPython notebook directly using Jupyter with the command: